aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk-v2/fetch-data-from-chain.md

 const ledgerVersion = ledgerInfo.ledger_version;
 ```

-2. If we just commited a transaction with the SDK, we can use `waitForTransaction` method, that would return us a `CommittedTransactionResponse` that holds the latest ledger version
+2. If we just committed a transaction with the SDK, we can use `waitForTransaction` method, that would return us a `CommittedTransactionResponse` that holds the latest ledger version

 ```ts
 const response = await aptos.waitForTransaction({ transactionHash: pendingTransaction.hash });